whimzyLive/ai-writer/examples/graphql/big-picture.md

-# GraphQL: The Big Picture
+# GraphQL - The Big Picture

 ## Introduction